malcprentice/malcprentice.github.io/0-source/Class - Online 4.md

 ** Don't worry!
 ** You are not researhcing the whole essay!
 ** Just do enough research to decide if it is a good topic or not.
-* Submit _step 6_ results by email.
+* Submit _step 6_ results by email
-** [[Study Skills - write a well formatted email]] - homework code is "C4" ** Three sentences ("I chose TOPIC.
+** [[Study Skills - write a well formatted email]] homework code is "C4" ** Four sentences ("I chose TOPIC.
 TOPIC is a kind of...
 It causes three problems - 1, 2, and 3.
 I found 3 solutions so far - 1, 2, and 3.)